fponticelli/tempo/README.md

 The function takes the current state, the DOM event and the element associated with such event.
 If it returns `undefined` than the handler will not resolve in an action and the reducer function that updates the state will not be invoked.

-All attributes and text nodes in Mood can be either Derived Values (like in the example above) or Literal Values.
+All attributes and text nodes in Tempo can be either Derived Values (like in the example above) or Literal Values.
 If they are derived, the content generated in the web-page will depend on the current state.
 If they are literals, they are assigned on the first render and never altered again for the life-cycle of the wrapping elements.

 ```ts
 const reducer = (state: State, action: Action) => {